 You are welcome to take photographs in the grounds of Parliament House, although please note that as Parliament House is a working building, restrictions apply to photography within the building and its internal courtyard.

 You may also wish to participate in a free scheduled tour of the inside of Parliament House.
-Public tours are held three times weekly and leave from the main (eastern) entrance.
+Public tours are held twice weekly and leave from the main (eastern) entrance.
 Other tours which require a booking, are also available.